intelligent-environments-lab/DOE_XStock/README.md

 # DOE XStock
 ## Description
 This repository is used to manage DOE's [End Use Load Profiles for the U.S. Building Stock](https://www.nrel.gov/buildings/end-use-load-profiles.html) data by providing an Pythonic interface to download and store the [full dataset](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock%2F) in a local SQLite database as well as run EnergyPlus simulations on the contained OSM models.
-Refer to the [End Use Load Profiles for the U.S. Building Stock README.md](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock%2F) for more details on the full dataset.
+Refer to the [README.md](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock%2F) for more details on the full dataset.

 ## Installation
 To install, clone the latest version of the repository from the project's homepage or install the Python package using `pip`.
 To clone, execute: